tkuriyama/uke-strings/README.md

 # uke-strings

-A tool for visualizing and comparing ukulele string gauges.
+A tool for visualizing and comparing ukulele string gauges and tensions.

 **Live tool here : [Link]()**